about Yachtsnet online yacht brokerage

 Several builders: mainly Jeremy Rogers, but also Macbar Marine and M. J. Slack in the UK, and J. J. Taylor in Canada

 The Contessa 32 is a classic cruiser-racer, whose combination of speed and seaworthiness was proved in the ill-fated 1979 Fastnet Race.
-By "modern" standards the interior is cramped for a 32-footer, but the Contessa can make passages in weather that will keep most other boats ifirmly in harbour.
+By "modern" standards the interior is cramped for a 32-footer, but the Contessa can make passages in weather that will keep most other boats firmly in harbour.
 The very few recently built boats from the 1990s and 2000s can command very high prices

 Length OA